informagi/REL/README.md

 ![API status](https://img.shields.io/endpoint?label=status&url=https%3A%2F%2Frel.cs.ru.nl%2Fapi)

 REL is a modular Entity Linking package that is provided as a Python package as well as a web API.
-REL has various meanings, one might first notice that it stands for relation, which is a suiting name for the problems that can be tackled with this package.
+REL has various meanings -  one might first notice that it stands for relation, which is a suiting name for the problems that can be tackled with this package.
 Additionally, in Dutch a 'rel' means a disturbance of the public order, which is exactly what we aim to achieve with the release of this package.

-REL utilizes *Enligh* Wikipedia as a knwoledge base and can be used for the following tasks:
+REL utilizes *English* Wikipedia as a knowledge base and can be used for the following tasks:
 - **Entity linking (EL)**: Given a text, the system outputs a list of mention-entity pairs, where each mention is a n-gram from text and each entity is an entity in the knowledge base.
 - **Entity Disambiguation (ED)**: Given a text and a list of mentions, the system assigns an entity (or NIL) to each mention.